okankaraduman/goFinalApp/README.md

 ## 1. Introduction <a name="intr"></a>

 In this project I aim to build a microservice.
 This microservice should be extensible, scalable, cloud-native, containerized, well-tested, monitorable.
-Project heavily inspired by [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) blog post by Uncle Bob.
+Projects architecture heavily inspired by [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) blog post by Uncle Bob.
 ![Archi](https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg)